spion/spion.github.com/src/documents/posts/fixing-hackernews-mathematical-approach.html.md.md

 preserve the old values of the group with minimum side-effects?

-As it happens, my master's thesis was an attempt to fix exactly this problem mathematically and implement an improved voting system tailored specifically for communities with user-submitted content.
+As it happens, my master's thesis was an attempt to fix exactly this problem and implement an improved voting system tailored specifically for communities with user-submitted content.
 I won't provide a link to the thesis as its not written in English, but I'll try to summarize the gist of it.

 The voting system used in most communities today (democratic voting) is the one most susceptible to value shift when significant growth occurs.
 Its